Miriam Dehne: Biography and artistic development

 As an author, she writes screenplays, short stories and plays.
 Her shortstory Lady Luck was awarded by the Rheinsberger Autorinnenforum.
 In 2014, her play Mom's Room premiered in Los Angeles (Laboratory Arts Collective / Christopher Guy Showroom).
 Here she worked with the artist collective The Laboratory Arts Collective, which was founded by the actor and producer Nigel Daly (Screen international).
-Together with the Hotel Soho House Berlin Dehne founded the women and film network Women and Film Salon (2011-2017) with regular events taking place at the Berlinale.
+Together with the Hotel Soho House Berlin Dehne founded the women and film network Women and Film Salon (2011–2017) with regular events taking place at the Berlinale.
 After 2017, the engagement in cooperation with the Sir Savigny Hotel named Female Film Cocktail continued as part of the Berlinale.

 Dehne is a member of the Deutsche Film Akademie (German Film Academy) and Pro Quote Film.
-From 2013–2016, she was a jury member of the Prize for Young Cinematography by the German Film Academy and the Neue Nationalgalerie, and from 2017 to 2022 she is a jury member of the short film jury of the BKM (Federal Government Commissioner for Culture and the Media).
+From 2013 to 2016, she was a jury member of the Prize for Young Cinematography by the German Film Academy and the Neue Nationalgalerie, and from 2017 to 2022 she is a jury member of the short film jury of the BKM (Federal Government Commissioner for Culture and the Media).